vivek0420/Car-Parking-Project/Car parking project/README.md

-# Smart-Car-Parking-System
+🚗 Smart Car Parking System

 Smart Car Parking System using Arduino Uno

-**ABSTRACT**

-Smart car parking project aims at providing a confusion free and easy parking.
-This project helps the drivers of the cars to park their vehicles with minimum wastage of time with accurate information of the availability of the space to park It includes an Arduino Uno as the microcontroller unit to which the servo motors, LCD display ultrasonic sensors (HC-05) are interfaced.
-The LCD displays the availability of the space, the ultrasonic sensors keeps the check of the number of cars entering and exiting the parking space.
-The ultrasonic sensors detect the availability of the parking space.

-**THEORY**

-An automated car parking system is a process through which car parking can be done more efficiently and easily than manual method.
-The system will provide the user better services.
-The system counts the number of cars in the garage and checks if there’s any vacancy.
-There’s an entry and exit path.
-When vehicle enters, the display shows the number of cars inside.
-When any vehicle leaves, the count decreases and shown on display.
-If the garage is full.
-The display will show a message regarding that.
-This whole process includes the use of Arduino, Display and sonar.
-The sonar detects whether the vehicle is entering or leaving.
-The report then showed on display.

-**Hardware Design**
+📘 Abstract

+The Smart Car Parking System aims to provide a smooth, confusion-free, and efficient parking experience.
+This project helps drivers park their vehicles with minimal time waste by showing real-time information about available parking spaces.

+The system uses an Arduino Uno as the microcontroller, interfaced with ultrasonic sensors, servo motors, and an LCD display.

+The LCD display shows available parking slots.

+Ultrasonic sensors detect vehicle entry and exit.

+Servo motors (optional) can be used as automated entry/exit barriers.

+By continuously monitoring the presence of vehicles, the system ensures accurate parking-space updates.

+📚 Theory

+An automated parking system improves efficiency by eliminating the drawbacks of manual parking management.
+It counts the number of cars inside the parking area and determines whether any slots are available.

+When a vehicle enters, the sensor detects it and increases the count.

+When a vehicle exits, the count decreases.

+The LCD display always shows the current number of cars and available slots.

+If the parking lot is full, the system displays a “Parking Full” message.

+The process relies on:

+Arduino Uno to process sensor input

+Ultrasonic sensors to detect vehicles

+LCD to display the parking status

+🔧 Hardware Components

-1. Arduino UNO
+Arduino UNO – Main microcontroller

-2. Ultrasonic Sensor
-3. LCD Screen
-4. Bread Board
+Ultrasonic Sensors (HC-SR04) – Detect vehicle entry/exit

+LCD Display (16x2) – Shows slot availability

+Servo Motor (optional) – Gate control

+Breadboard – Circuit prototyping

-5. Power Supply
+Power Supply – 5V/9V for Arduino and peripherals

-6. Connecting Wires
+Connecting Wires – Jumper wires for connections

+📝 Features

+Automatic vehicle detection

+Real-time parking slot monitoring

+Entry/exit counting

+LCD screen displaying car count and slot availability

+“Parking Full” alert

+Simple, low-cost hardware setup

+📂 Project Structure (Example) /Smart-Car-Parking-System
+│── /images
+│── /code
+│   └── SmartParking.ino
+│── README.md

+🚀 How It Works

+Ultrasonic sensors detect movement of cars at the entrance and exit.

+Arduino processes the distance readings and identifies if a car is entering or leaving.

+The count of cars is updated accordingly.

+The LCD display shows the updated parking information.

+If maximum capacity is reached, the system displays “Parking Full.”
 **Block Diagram**

 ![Block_diagram](https://user-images.githubusercontent.com/33668152/70372115-24bb3180-1905-11ea-9360-015bb582dfaf.jpg)